Thomas McMahon (Irish republican): IRA activity

 McMahon planted a bomb in Shadow V, a 27 ft fishing boat owned by Mountbatten at Mullaghmore, County Sligo, near Donegal Bay.
 Lord Mountbatten was killed on 27 August 1979 by the bomb blast along with three other people: Doreen Knatchbull (Mountbatten's elder daughter's mother-in-law); his grandson Nicholas Knatchbull; and a 15-year-old crewmember Paul Maxwell.
-McMahon was arrested by the Gardaí (the Republic of Ireland's police force) at a Garda checkpoint between Longford and Granard on suspicion of driving a stolen vehicle two hours before the bomb detonated.
+McMahon was arrested by the Gardaí at a Garda checkpoint between Longford and Granard on suspicion of driving a stolen vehicle two hours before the bomb detonated.
 The IRA claimed responsibility for the bombing in a statement released immediately afterwards that said: "This operation is one of the discriminate ways we can bring to the attention of the English people the continuing occupation of our country."

-McMahon was tried for the assassinations in the Republic of Ireland, and convicted by forensic evidence supplied by James O'Donovan that showed flecks of paint from the boat and traces of nitroglycerine on his clothes.
-Although he was convicted of murder on 23 November 1979 and sentenced to life imprisonment, he served less than 20 years because he was released in 1998 under the terms of the Good Friday Agreement.
+McMahon was identified as a possible suspect in the assassination almost immediately.
+Garda senior forensic scientist Dr. James O'Donovan examined the clothes McMahon had been wearing at the time of his arrest and was able to uncover flecks of paint from Mountbatten's boat and traces of nitroglycerine.
+Based on these findings, McMahon was charged with murder in the Republic of Ireland.
+He was convicted on 23 November 1979 and sentenced to life imprisonment.
+After serving almost 20 years in prison, McMahon was released in 1998 under the terms of the Good Friday Agreement.